 Mukteshwar is located at the hilltop of Kumaon hills and is mostly pleasant throughout the year.
 One can experience snowfalls in the winter season.

 Day 1 – Start from Delhi via Kathgodam Shatabdi in the morning.
 Reach Kathgodam around 12-12.30 and take a cab to reach Mukteshwar.
-It will take 2.5 hours to reach Mukteshwar and in the midway, you can halt at Bhimtal lake for 15 minutes to cherish the lake view.
+It will take 2.5 hours to reach Mukteshwar and midway, you can halt at Bhimtal lake for 15 minutes to cherish the lake view.

 Reach Mukteshwar at noon, and spend the day at leisure enjoying kumaoni food and the natural beauty of Mukteshwar.
 Spend the evening watching the birds and sunset in the mountains.
 Call it a day after a delicious dinner.